dak-oala/dak-oala.github.io/_posts/2021-7-2-time-complexity.md

 We need to use *Asymptotic analysis* to simplify this, which is a way of describing limiting behavior.

+Consider the following table, which shows how the output grows as n grows.
+Note the effect that the +3 has on the ouput.

 | Equation | n | Output |
 | :------ |:--- | :--- |
 | 2(n) + 3 | 10 | 23 |